kwx4github/vimim/vimim/vimim.rst

 #. [done] minimize initialization process when vim starts up
 #. [done] magic comma, last but one, for whole-jianpin-cloud: laystb,z
 #. [done] [frequency] make it work now: g:vimim_chinese_frequency=1
-#. [todo] add :profile start /tmp/vimim.profile for optimization
-#. [todo] use database SQLite to store and manage datafile
-#. [todo] design a way to use cedict.txt as English input
-#. [todo] support "associate" function if it is helpful
-#. [todo] [test] make sure no regression, following each item on manual
-#. [todo] check if it is possible to load datafile from "gvim --remote"
 #. [done] issue 48: A simple way to repeat inputs ..........zuorichongxian
 #. [done] [mycloud] g:vimim_cloud_pim=1 http://pim-cloud.appspot.com/qp/
 #. [done] [rot13] make rot13 ready for Great Wall, includes %xx